oracle/node-oracledb/doc/api.md

 Any open connections should be released with [`connection.close()`](#connectionclose) before `pool.close()` is called.

-If the pool was cached in the [connection pool cache](#connpoolcache) it will be removed automatically.
+If the pool is in the [connection pool cache](#connpoolcache) it will be removed from the cache.

 ##### Parameters